python/cpython/Doc/library/xml.sax.utils.rst

 .. class:: XMLGenerator(out=None, encoding='iso-8859-1', short_empty_elements=False)

-   This class implements the :class:`ContentHandler` interface by writing SAX events back into an XML document.
+   This class implements the :class:`~xml.sax.handler.ContentHandler` interface by writing SAX events back into an XML document.
 In other words, using an :class:`XMLGenerator` as the content handler will reproduce the original document being parsed. *out* should be a file-like object which will default to *sys.stdout*. *encoding* is